openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-multimedia-camera.md

 **Possible Causes**

-A conflict exists between an already opened camera and the local camera to be used.
+A conflict exists between an already opened camera and the camera intended for local use.

 **Resolution Steps**